Caliphate: West Africa

+The Toucouleur Empire (1848–1893), also known as the Tukular Empire, was one of the Fulani jihad states in sub-saharan Africa.
+It was eventually pacified and annexed by the French Republic, being incorporated into French West Africa.
+Additionally, the Massina Empire (1818–1862) joined these jihad states in West Africa and claimed to be a caliphate.

 Yogyakarta Caliphate (1755–2015)

-The Indonesian Sultan of Yogyakarta historically used Khalifatullah (Caliph of God) as one of his many titles.
-In 2015 sultan Hamengkubuwono X renounced any claim to the caliphate in order to facilitate his daughter's inheritance of the throne, as the theological opinion of the time was that a woman may hold the secular office of sultan but not the spiritual office of caliph.
+The Indonesian sultan of Yogyakarta historically used Khalifatullah (Caliph of God) as one of his titles.
+In 2015 sultan Hamengkubuwono X renounced any claim to the caliphate to facilitate his daughter's inheritance of the throne, as the theological opinion of the time was that a woman may hold the secular office of sultan but not the spiritual office of caliph.